-18 Inventories - Group
+19 Inventories - Group

-2024 2023
+2025 2024

 £000 £000

-Raw materials and consumables 2,913 4,971
+Raw materials and consumables 1,307 2,913

-Work in progress 50 28
+Work in progress 34 50

-Finished goods and goods for resale 15,679 4,787
+Finished goods and goods for resale 16,961 15,679

-18,642 9,786
+18,302 18,642

 With the exception of engineering stores there is no material difference between the balance sheet value of inventories and their replacement cost.
-The carrying value of engineering store items which are included in raw materials and consumables, and which represent spare parts for the property, plant and equipment which has been impaired (Note 15) has also been impaired.
-All inventory is subject to a floating charge to secure borrowings of the Group as described in Note 24(b).
+The carrying value of engineering stores items which are included in raw materials and consumables, and which represent spare parts for the property, plant and equipment which has been impaired (Note 15) has also been impaired.